 public (active) target: default ingress-priority: 0 egress-priority: 0 icmp-block-inversion: no interfaces: eth0 sources: services: dhcpv6-client ssh ports: protocols: forward: yes masquerade: no forward-ports: source-ports: icmp-blocks: rich rules:

-The output shows that the public zone is active with ssh and dhcpv6-client services enabled by default.
-This means SSH connections are already permitted, preventing lockouts when enabling the firewall on remote servers.
+The interface name depends on your system, but the default public zone includes the ssh and dhcpv6-client services.
+This means inbound SSH is already permitted in the default zone, which helps prevent lockouts when enabling the firewall on remote servers.

 To view active zones and their assigned interfaces: